 If you have a 2 year diploma or a 3 year applied degree , contact a university of your choice and ask about a post-diploma or post-applied degree transfer to a 4 year degree program.
 The university will instruct you on the requirements to obtain a 4 year degree based on your academic background.
 If you transfer to a 4 year degree program, please keep in mind that you must meet the course credit requirements for AIT registration.
 All of the academic courses you have taken are included in the calculations of course credits.
-The course credit requirements for registration as an AIT leading to the PAg designation include the following:
+For the course credit requirements for registration as an AIT leading to the PAg designation, CLICK HERE.

 If you have a 4 year university degree but were not granted AIT registration because your degree did not meet the course credit requirements indicated above , you must complete the degree credit courses (e.g. not certificate courses or short courses) that address the deficiencies noted by the Registration Committee.
 Refer to the official notification letter you received from the AIA office that summarized the Registration Committee’s review of your application.

 If you wish to take a course that is not on the approved list , please contact the AIA Registration Director for approval of the course prior to registering for the course.
-Once the course is approved, you may then register for the course.
 Once you have completed the course, please provide the AIA office with an official transcript showing you obtained credit for the course.

 You may request a change to your designation once you have obtained credit in all courses that were deficient as noted by the Registration Committee at the time of your initial application.